- To understand the basics of what Areas are.

 At its most basic element, an Area is a category or grouping of similar documents within PolicyStat.
 Think of an Area as the box or bucket where your policies will be sorted.

-The default term is Area, but some clients use customized terms that reflect local preferences.
-Categories for policy documents may be referred as Departments, Manuals, or other like terms.
+The default label is Area, but some sites use customized terms that reflect local preferences.
+Categories for policy documents may be referred to as Departments, Manuals, or other like terms.
 Regardless of the term, the functionality remains the same.